Henrik-3/unofficial-valorant-api/README.md

 As stated above, the API is developed with higher request counts in mind since version 4, but still not intended to be used within big projects.
-Do compensate hosting costs, storage (and maybe one of the endless hours i already spend with this project) and further expansion/development, I'll require projects that need higher rate limits (individually decided based on project) OR have a PAID tier in their project, to subscripe to patreon with level 4/5: https://www.patreon.com/henrikdev
+Do compensate hosting costs, storage (and maybe one of the endless hours i already spend with this project) and further expansion/development, I'll require projects that need higher rate limits (individually decided based on project) OR have a PAID tier in their project, to subscribe to patreon with level 4/5: https://www.patreon.com/henrikdev

 For more questions feel free to open a ticket on the discord ^^